saravanansubramanianbhp/IIB-MQ-DB2-Container/README.md

 # Origin

-this repository is a clone of the original ot4i/iibdocker repository on github
+this repository is a merge of 3 repositories - ot4i/iibdocker repository, ibm-messaging/mq-docker and db2-express-c.docker on github

 # Overview

-This repository contains a Dockerfile and some scripts which demonstrate a way in which you might run [IBM Integration Bus](http://www-03.ibm.com/software/products/en/ibm-integration-bus) in a [Docker](https://www.docker.com/whatisdocker/) container.
+This repository contains a Dockerfile and some scripts which demonstrate a way in which you might run [IBM Integration Bus](http://www-03.ibm.com/software/products/en/ibm-integration-bus) MQ and DB2 in a [Docker](https://www.docker.com/whatisdocker/) container.

 IBM would [welcome feedback](#issues-and-contributions) on what is offered here.